Joshua Tree National Park California, USA Travel Guide

 A brief overview of social methods for visitors in the J-tree area.

 A simple 'Hello' or 'Hi' is common.
-Eye contact is generally accepted.
+Looking someone in the eye is generally accepted.
 Handshakes are common in formal introductions.

 Casual dining is common.
 Standard U.S. Tipping conventions apply.